 - The advocate can retain the documents, unless complete fees are paid, etc.

-Filing of plaint before Chief Ministerial Office and paying appropriate court fee and processing fees for different type of documents.
+Filing of plaint before Chief Ministerial Office and paying appropriate court fee and processing fees for the different type of documents.

-On the very first day of hearing, if the court thinks there are merits in the case, it will issue notice to the opposite party, to submit their arguments.
+On the very first day of the hearing, if the court thinks there are merits in the case, it will issue a notice to the opposite party, to submit their arguments.
 Also, it will fix a date of hearing.